opendevstack/ods-core/README.md

 All the contained components except Atlassian tools are built in the Openshift central `ods` namespace.

+The extended, most up to date, user friendly documentation can be found @ [opendevstack.org](https://www.opendevstack.org/ods-documentation/)

 ## Contents
 1. [Jenkins master](jenkins/master) & base agent - the basis of the ODS build engine<br>
 The [base agent](jenkins/agent-base) provides plugins for Sonarqube, optionally Snyk, CNES and is HTTP proxy aware.